iai-callgrind/iai-callgrind/README.md

 <https://github.com/iai-callgrind/iai-callgrind/tree/v0.12.2> or using the
 github ui.

-Here's just a small introductory example, assuming you have a everything [installed][Guide Prerequisites] and a benchmark with the following content in `benches/library_benchmark.rs` ready:
+Here's just a small introductory example, assuming you have everything [installed][Guide Prerequisites] and a benchmark with the following content in `benches/library_benchmark.rs` ready: